twigphp/Twig/doc/templates.rst

 directions.
 That is, a block tag doesn't just provide a hole to fill - it also defines the content that fills the hole in the *parent*.
 If there were two similarly-named ``{% block %}`` tags in a template, that template's parent wouldn't know which one of the blocks' content to use.
+Block names should consist of alphanumeric characters, and underscores.
+Dashes are not permitted.

 If you want to print a block multiple times you can however use the ``block`` function: